 - Price is the next attraction.
 Homes have gone up since the neighborhood started but the prices are still the best for what you get in this part of the Triangle.
 Briar Chapel Homes for sale

-- There are 11 builders and they are good.
+- There are 5 builders and they are good.
 They range from national and regional builders to small custom builders.
-Price ranges from the low 300’s to 900’s are represented.I think a neighborhood with competing builders keeps the designs and details fresh.
+Price ranges from the low 300’s to 900’s .I think a neighborhood with competing builders keeps the designs and details fresh.
 Competition is good.

 - Incredible amenities.
 The salt water pools with huge water slide, trails, parks, schools, clubhouse, activities director and events.

 Is Briar Chapel for you?
 There a few reasons the neighborhood may not be a perfect fit.
+Cons: